-Swapping from an inefficient, older boiler can potentially save you hundreds of pounds every year by reducing your heating bills.
+✔ Swapping from an inefficient boiler can save you hundreds of pounds every year

 Why Is Boiler Efficiency Important?